All survive as plane carrying US military crashes into river

 Bormann said people weren’t screaming because the flight staff worked quickly to give direction.
 Everyone onboard helped one another to put on their life vests and then evacuated to safety.

-Authorities say everyone onboard the flight was alive and accounted for, but nearly two dozen people sought medical attention.
+Authorities say everyone onboard the flight was alive and accounted for, but nearly two dozen people were taken to local hospitals.
+Most have since been released.

-The passengers were a mix of military personnel and families, and a few civilians.
-While some were staying in the area, others planned to fly on to other parts of the country, Connor said.

-It wasn't immediately clear what went wrong.
-Boeing said in a tweet Friday night that it was investigating: "We are aware of an incident in Jacksonville, Fla., and are gathering information."

 Subscribe Today